Exercises of Numerical Calculus With Solutions in Matlab/Octave – S. De Marchi, D. Poggiali

 This collection can be considered as a training book.
 Therefore we suggest the readers to consult and examine other books of exercises and also material available online and at the web site of the first author.

-Davide Poggiali is a Ph.D. student in Neuroscience at the University of Padua.
-He received his bachelor’s degree in Mathematics from the University of Florence in 2009 and his master’s degree in Mathematics from the University of Padua in 2012, with a thesis on numerical methods for medical image reconstruction.
-Currently, is working in a research group on Multiple Sclerosis.
-He has also taken part in a interdepartmental research group between Nuclear Medicine, Medical Physics and Mathematics.
+Davide Poggiali is post-doc at the Department of Mathematics “Tullio Levi-Civita” of the University of Padova.
+He received the Ph.D. student in Neuroscience at the University of Padua in 2017 and his master’s degree in Mathematics from the University of Padua in 2012, with a thesis on numerical methods for medical image reconstruction.
+Currently, he is collaborating with the research group on Multiple Sclerosis and to the interdepartmental research group between Nuclear Medicine, Medical Physics and Mathematics.
+He is author of 10 papers in the most important journals of neurosciences and medical imaging.
+For more details see the web page www.math.unipd.it/~poggiali.